KimiNewt/pyshark/README.md

 Extended documentation: http://kiminewt.github.io/pyshark

-**Python2 deprecation** - This package no longer supports Python2.
-If you wish to still use it in Python2, you can:
-* Use version 0.3.8
-* Install pyshark-legacy via pypi
-* Clone the pyshark-legacy [repo](https://github.com/KimiNewt/pyshark-legacy), where bugfixes will be applied.

 **Looking for contributors** - for various reasons I have a hard time finding time to maintain and enhance the package at the moment.
 Any pull-requests will be reviewed and if any one is interested and is suitable, I will be happy to include them in the project.
 Feel free to mail me at dorgreen1 at gmail.

 There are quite a few python packet parsing modules, this one is different because it doesn't actually parse any packets, it simply uses tshark's (wireshark command-line utility) ability to export XMLs to use its parsing.